-Two years ago, L'aupaire did with the album "Refrain" the big round through the music media.
-Since his first single he has been convincing with shallow guitar riffs and folk-decorated pop.
+L'aupaire did the album two years ago "Refrain" the big round through the music media.
+Since his first single he has been convincing with shallow guitar riffs and folk-embellished pop.
 Now the man with the dark curls and deep eyes reports back.
 There have already been three singles from the lockdown.
 It seems as if the musician is finding new creativity in the challenges of these days.

 "We make love to boatmen's callL'aupaire - Boatsman's Call